After years of soul-searching and months of counseling, you’ve made the difficult decision to end your marriage.

 - "We want to work together to resolve child support and make sure they don’t become the economic victims of our divorce."

-"Because that’s what’s best for our kids."
+"Because that’s what’s best for our kids and family."

 Involving lawyers in your divorce is like throwing gasoline on a fire.
 Not a great idea unless you want to burn everything to the ground.